-Deploy a .NET 8 Blazor Site to Cloudflare Pages
+Deploy a .NET 10 Blazor WebAssembly App to Cloudflare Pages

-How to deploy .NET Blazor WebAssembly as static site on Cloudflare Pages
+How to deploy a .NET Blazor WebAssembly standalone app as a static site on Cloudflare Pages

-Blazor is a special way to make web applications.
-Instead of using JavaScript, it uses C# code.
+Blazor is a modern way to build web applications.
+Instead of relying on JavaScript, it allows you to use C#.
 That’s the dream!
-In this guide, you’ll learn to create a web application using Blazor and then put it online using Cloudflare Pages.
+In this guide, you’ll learn how to create a web application using Blazor and deploy it online using Cloudflare Pages.

 Enough introduction.
 Let’s get started!

 Blazor works with C#.
-To start a Blazor project, you’ll have to get the .NET SDK installed.
-Just download and follow installation instructions from official website.
+To start a Blazor project, you need to install the .NET SDK.
+Simply download it and follow the installation instructions from the official website.

 Creating a new Blazor WebAssembly project

-Blazor projects come in two flavors: Blazor Server, which operates on the server, and Blazor WASM (WebAssembly), which runs directly in the browser.
-Since Blazor Server isn’t static, this guide will focus on Blazor WASM.
+Blazor projects come in two flavors: Blazor Server, which runs on the server, and Blazor WASM (WebAssembly), which runs directly in the browser.
+Since Blazor Server apps are not static, this guide focuses on Blazor WASM.

-To start a fresh Blazor WASM application, simply execute the following command within a newly created directory.
+To create a new Blazor WASM application, execute the following command inside a newly created directory:

-It is also a good idea to include a .gitignore file.
-By creating a .gitignore file, you ensure that only necessary files are pushed to your GitHub repository.
-Generate a .gitignore file by executing the following command.
+It’s also a good idea to include a .gitignore file.
+By adding a .gitignore, you ensure that only necessary files are pushed to your GitHub repository.
+Generate one by running the following command:

 Create the build script

-For deployment, Cloudflare Pages requires a method to compile the Blazor project.
-Within the root directory of the project, create a file named ci-build.sh and grant execution permission.
+For deployment, Cloudflare Pages needs a way to build the Blazor project.
+In the root directory of the project, create a file named ci-build.sh and grant it execution permission.

 touch ci-build.sh